-We are slowly collecting animals for our homestead, and this is our newest addition.
+We are slowly collecting animals around here, and this is our newest addition.

 Shasta is a big girl.
 She doesn’t weigh as much as some big dogs, but she is tall.
 When she stands on her hind legs, she is about 5 1/2 feet from toes to floppy ears.
 Not a small dog by any means, despite her 57 pounds.
 She definitely has that slender, German Shepard build.

 Every time I feed Shasta, she immediately buries her nose in her food and inevitably ends up pushing the bowl all over the kitchen floor before she has finished eating.
 Poor thing literally has to “chase” her dinner all over the kitchen!
 For a while, I stood there with the bowl pushing against my feet, but that got old pretty quickly.

 After our move from Sonoma County to my Mom’s house, I had a shelf that I didn’t know what to do with.
 A shelf made out of wood crates that had been nailed together.

 One of the crates just happened to come loose in the move.
 So I grabbed it and made the following dog feeder for her.
 She’s been a very happy girl at dinner ever since, now that dinner actually stands still for her to eat it!

 Using a wooden crate, secure a “shelf” in the middle if it does not already have one.
 This will give your bowls a little extra support as well as make them a bit more secure when you pick them up.
 Thankfully, mine already had one, so I was able to skip this step.